matrix-org/matrix-spec-proposals/proposals/3710-user-groups.md

 of detail expected of proposals can be unclear - this is what this example proposal (which doubles as a template itself) aims to resolve.

+## Introduction

+Currently, Matrix does not seem to have any way to create groups of users for any purpouse, weither that for assigning power levels in a room, or to set restrictions on what users can do on the server.
+Because of that, I feel that matrix is not ready for ise in buisnesses, and I feel that it is something that is missing and should be added as it can serve other uses.

 ## Proposal